vipinbihari/blog_cms/project_status.md

 - Editorial workflow with draft, review, and publish states
 - Rich content editing with markdown support
 - Site settings management through the CMS
-- User-friendly admin interface with helpful hints and validation

 - Local backend support for development

 ### SEO